NUDelta/ce-platform/README.md

 ### Notes

 - Templates currently conform to the CE concepts of `participateTemplate` and `resultsTemplate`, which are the HTML templates used to structure experiences in the Cerebro app.
 The goal is to have many different templates that satisfy different aspects of storytelling, allowing the author to use as many as they want to construct a story.
-But for now, exactly two templated need to be used, and only two are currently defined.
+But for now, exactly two templates need to be used, and only two are currently defined.
 The `CNstart` template allows for the pre-story questions that can further establish context before a CN.
 The `CNchat` template allows for synchronous storytelling experiences between participants and an author-defined narrator.
 - While experiences are currently fixed at three participants, the number will eventually be author-defined.

 ## Additional CE Setup Notes